 Whether you’re a company, school or individual, pick a day that works for you.
-Then, on that day, proudly wear your jeans and virtual sticker and tag us on social media at @bcchf to show your support.
+Then, on that day, proudly wear your jeans and sticker and tag us on social media at @bcchf to show your support.

 Jeans Day has been one of our most iconic fundraisers for three decades—and because of people like you, it’s raised over $22 million to ensure kids in our province receive the best health care possible.

 As Jeans Day approached its 30th year in 2020, we decided it was time for a makeover.
 So we conducted a survey of over 800 British Columbians to understand how we could make this program better.
 We also talked to schools, offices and retailers to find out where our efforts could make the most impact.

 And in doing so, we made some important changes: